bhail300/bhail300/README.md

 <h2>💬 About me</h2>

-- 🌱 I am currently a student in the last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.
+- 🌱 I am currently a student in my last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.

 - 🤔 I'm primarily a UI/UX Designer, but I also have knowledge in front-end web development and graphic design.